 I always use my hands to press the granola mixture into the pan and my daughter loves this part as well.
 Your hands will be able to get the bars nice and packed into the pan, ensuring that your bars hold together when cut later on.
 Your hands and the hands of any of your kitchen helpers will get super sticky and, as there are no raw ingredients that are unsafe, you can lick your hands clean!
 Yum!

 This is the perfect example of a great easy recipe that everyone in the family will love and can also be a great family activity.
+No bake granola bars with M&M’s are a perfect healthy snack with a little bit of chocolate goodness- a great combination!
+Even the pickiest eaters will love them.
 So what are you waiting for?
 Go try some delicious M&M granola bars!

 Peanut Butter Granola Bar Ingredients